solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

   - Browse to the `server.pfx` file
   - Type the password, **S0lliance123**
   - Paste the thumpring into the thumbprint textbox
-  - Select **Create**, you should see a dialog showing the certificate as **Active**
+  - Select **Create**, a dialog showing the certificate as **Active** should be displayed
   - Under **Features**, select **Pools**
   - Select the **Main** pool
   - Under **Settings**, select **Certificates**
-  - For the thumbprint, select the certificate thumbprint you just created
+  - For the thumbprint, select the certificate thumbprint that was just created
   - For the store location, select **LocalMachine**
   - Select **Save**
   - Under **General**, select **Nodes**